JesseEmond/blitz-2025-registration/README.md

 ### Recovering The Server's Code (or not, idk we have assembly)
 To help replicate the server's logic, we can play a bunch of local games, while storing per-tick information of each game (by adding a `SAVE_JSONL_PATH`  utility option to our [application.py](https://github.com/JesseEmond/blitz-2025-registration/blob/2e6f363634f82a3e217d91827e0292cd93d24a6c/bot/application.py#L26)).
 Then, we can replay the game with a custom [replayer.py](https://github.com/JesseEmond/blitz-2025-registration/blob/main/bot/replayer.py) utility that runs one tick at a time, offline.

 This is super helpful to check assertions of whether we accurately simulate the game.
-We can start with verifying a subset of the game's state with a few assertions (e.g. counting the ticks right, player position accurate, ...), and gradually expand the assertions until we can fully predict everything from the reverse engineered code (in other words, if you simulation is wrong, we misinterpreted the reverse engineered code in some way).
+We can start with verifying a subset of the game's state with a few assertions (e.g. counting the ticks right, player position accurate, ...), and gradually expand the assertions until we can fully predict everything from the reverse engineered code (in other words, if the simulation is wrong, we misinterpreted the reverse engineered code in some way).

 Now, I'm lying a bit, because I initially was running games with a local server each time and would wait to see an assertion break.
-But this quickly became slow & painful to debug failures.
-Switching to this standalone and deterministic bank of game replays allowed much faster iterations.
+But this quickly became slow & painful to reliably debug failures.
+Switching to this standalone and deterministic bank of game replays allowed much faster iteration.

 I won't go into the details of the server and the exact same code because:
 1) We don't have access to the real code, we just have our reinterpretation of it;